ecodynlab/GALUP/Index.md

-# Introduction to Remote Sensing Concepts
+# Satellite Remote Sensing for Land-Use Planning

-## Module 1 - Basic remote sensing
+## Module 1 - Introduction to Remote Sensing
 ### 1. EM spectrum
 The **electromagnetic spectrum** is the entire distribution of electromagnetic radiation according to frequency or wavelength. **Observed energy** or **radiation** is primarily sensitive to molecular resonances in the to molecular resonances in the surface layer surface layer of target. **Emitted**, **reflected**, and **backscattered radiation** is sensitive to temperature distribution, geometric, and electric properties of surface or volume.